-As mentioned in subsection \ref{subsec:bounded_rationality}, the CBS operator only receives the HEMS price-responsive consumption without considering the consumption randomness.
+As mentioned in subsection \ref{subsec:bounded_rationality}, the CBS operator only receives HEMS price-responsive consumption without considering consumption randomness.
 This can result in significant financial losses for the CBS operator.
-To deal with the random behaviour, we extend the CBS operation model to a stochastic chance-constrained optimisation problem by incorporating the consumption randomness.
+To deal with random behaviour of end users, we extend the CBS operation model to a stochastic chance-constrained optimisation problem by incorporating the consumption randomness.
 Under the RHO regime, the optimisation is solved sequentially with updated information about the end users.
-This allows the CBS operator to refine its understanding of end-user behaviour based on the observed consumption randomness by utilising the \textit{conditioning} operation of Gaussian processes.
+This allows the CBS operator to refine its understanding of end-user behaviour based on the observed consumption randomness using the \textit{conditioning} operation of Gaussian processes.
 For example, consider a receding horizon starting at $h$.
-We have the observed consumption randomness at $h$ defined as $\mathbf{x}^{\text{rnd}\ast}_n = (x^{\text{rnd}\ast}_{n,1}, \! \cdots \!, x^{\text{rnd}\ast}_{n,h})^\top$, and denote $\mathbf{\hat{x}}^{\text{rnd}}_n = (\hat{x}^\text{rnd}_{n,h,1}, \! \cdots \!, \hat{x}^\text{rnd}_{n,h,T})^\top$ as the randomness estimation for one day ahead from $h$.
+We have the observed consumption randomness at $h$ defined as $\mathbf{x}^{\text{rnd}\ast}_n = (x^{\text{rnd}\ast}_{n,1}, \! \cdots \!, x^{\text{rnd}\ast}_{n,h})^\top$, and $\mathbf{\hat{x}}^{\text{rnd}}_n = (\hat{x}^\text{rnd}_{n,h,1}, \! \cdots \!, \hat{x}^\text{rnd}_{n,h,T})^\top$ as the randomness estimation for one day ahead from $h$.
 We then have a joint distribution:

 where $\mathbf{K}_{\mathcal{X}_n^\ast \mathcal{X}_n^\ast} \! = \! k_n(\mathcal{X}_n^\ast \mathcal{X}_n^\ast)$, $\mathbf{K}_{\mathcal{\hat{X}}_n \mathcal{\hat{X}}_n} \! = \! k_n(\mathcal{\hat{X}}_n \mathcal{\hat{X}}_n)$, $\mathbf{K}_{\mathcal{X}_n^\ast \mathcal{\hat{X}}_n} \! = \! k_n(\mathcal{X}_n^\ast \mathcal{\hat{X}}_n) \! = \! \mathbf{K}_{\mathcal{\hat{X}}_n \mathcal{X}_n^\ast}^\top$.
 The refined understanding for $\mathbf{\hat{x}}^\text{rnd}_n$ is: